carverdamien/SchedDisplay/README.md

 The `output` field lists the data to store in the image.
 Some data are mandatory (x0,y0,x1,y1,c).

-Tbe `c` field lists instructions on how to build categories of lines.
+The `c` field lists instructions on how to build categories of lines.

 See [examples/line/freq4_new.json](examples/line/freq4_new.json)